OPEC, allied nations extend nearly 10M barrel cut by a month

 However, some countries produced beyond their quotas set by the deal.
 One of them was Iraq, which remains decimated after the yearslong war against the Islamic State group.

-On Saturday, Iraq Oil Minister spokesman Assem Jihad said in statement that Baghdad had “renewed its full commitment” to the OPEC+ deal.
+On Saturday, Iraq Oil Ministry spokesman Assem Jihad said in statement that Baghdad had “renewed its full commitment” to the OPEC+ deal.

 “Despite the economic and financial circumstances that Iraq is facing, the country remains committed to the agreement,” Jihad said.